SoulSong/kubernetes-canary-deploy/README.md

 ```

 ## canary by header
-The yaml files are in the `canary-weight` directory.
+The yaml files are in the `canary-header` directory.
 Write the test script as follow:
 ```bash
 #! /bin/bash